 Going beyond living modestly, you need to master delayed gratification on your journey to financial independence.
 Be prepared to sacrifice now in order to have a better life in the future.

 Instant gratification is so easy, especially with all the financial services available to use all- like after pay, car loans, and hire purchases.
-If you really need something (see how I said need something, and not want something) save up the money for it.
+If you really need something (see how I said need something and do not want something), save up the money for it.

 There are many areas in your life where you can delay gratification in order to get ahead financially.